 For more than 35 years, KTC has continued to function as the research arm of the Kentucky Transportation Cabinet, while also providing services to a number of federal, state, local, and private clients.

 In 1995, KTC and UK’s Department of Civil Engineering moved into the new Civil Engineering building, which was dedicated the Oliver H. Raymond building in October 1998.
 Today, KTC continues to grow, benefitting from the resources it shares with the Department of Civil Engineering.
-Joe Crabtree, KTC’s current director, follows in the footsteps of the Center’s previous directors: Robert Deen, Calvin Grayson, and Paul Toussaint.
+Doug Kreis, KTC’s current interim director, follows in the footsteps of the Center’s previous directors: Robert Deen, Calvin Grayson, Paul Toussaint, and Joe Crabtree.
 KTC’s leadership, along with its staff, researchers, faculty, and students, have built a legacy of research excellence.
 The Center continues to address transportation issues, deliver exemplary technology transfer, and provide outstanding customer service.

 Important Dates for KTC